rayalan/binary-adages/content/pages/profile-interview-answers.md

 Commentary: This feedback is pretty apt at capturing both my strengths and how they can simultaneously be a liability.

 _Answer: "I think Alan would do well to focus on streamlining his communications.
-At times his work (e.g. Confluence pages, emails) could be cut by half (or more) in length to make the topics more understandable."_
+At times his work (e.g., Confluence pages, emails) could be cut by half (or more) in length to make the topics more understandable."_

 Commentary: It's not lost on me in the middle of a (_checks word counter_) 5000+-word document that I still aim first for thoroughness and nuanced completeness.
 I think I've gotten a lot better at writing summaries with links to more specifics -- for example, I've deliberately aimed for short [about](./about) and [profile](./profile-hidden) pages here.

-_Answer: "I think Alan at times leans towards being overly philosophical, to the point where it's difficult at times to ascertain what the problem is at hand he's attempting to solve, or what's ""the ask.""
+_Answer: "I think Alan at times leans towards being overly philosophical, to the point where it's difficult at times to ascertain what the problem is at hand he's attempting to solve, or what's 'the ask.'
 I think this can cause him to struggle at times to build a coalition for change."_

 Commentary: My natural tendency is to see the whole picture, see the problem, see the solution, and simply dictate the ask and the direction.
 Unsurprisingly, such an approach comes across as critical and authoritarian.
 So somewhere along the line I developed a strategy of backing the conversation up - do we share the some philosophical presumptions?
 Do we see the situation on the ground?
 Do we see the same set of solutions?
 Do we see the same tradeoffs for the various solutions?
 But such an approach certainly can seem overly philosophical.
 And as one coworker pointed out to me, there are many engineers who just wanted to be pointed in a concrete direction.